-Applicants should have completed an undergraduate degree in one of the physical or biological sciences and must take the Graduate Record Examination (GRE) general test.
+Applicants should have completed an undergraduate degree in one of the physical or biological sciences and must receive a minimum of a 3.0 undergraduate GPA or B-equivalent (if GPA is not on a 4.0 scale).
+To be a competitive candidate, a higher GPA is recommended.
+If you are in a masters-level program, the minimum GPA is also a 3.0.
+The Graduate Record Examination (GRE) general test is currently waived.
 As a general guideline, combined GRE quantitative and verbal scores of 300 or better are considered necessary for admission.

 Courses required for admission include one year each of general chemistry, organic chemistry, physics and calculus and at least two years of biological sciences.
 Other preferred courses include biochemistry, physical chemistry and computer sciences.
 Preferred upper division courses in biology include vertebrate or human anatomy and physiology, embryology, genetics, cell and molecular biology, microbiology, immunology and neurosciences.

-International applicants must submit one copy of official transcripts and certificates of degree/diploma in their original language, with English translations prepared by the issuing institution.
-Notarized documents or copies are not accepted.
-The documents may be sent to our program from the issuing institution or you may send them yourself in the original sealed envelopes.
+International applicants must upload a copy of official transcripts and certificates of degree/diploma in their original language, with English translations prepared by the issuing institution.
+WES or notarized documents are not accepted.

 Graduate Record Examination (GRE)